Remote working for lawyers is generally less heard of. Nonetheless, it’s a trend that’s slowly growing, accelerated by the current pandemic.

 Now for the long answer.

 In this post, I’ll go into what a virtual law office looks like.
-Let’s quash those myths about the legal profession being unable to deliver value when they opt to work remotely!
+Let’s quash those myths about the legal profession being unable to deliver value when they opt to work remotely.
+The complete guide to remote working as a lawyer brings together in one place a diverse collection of resources and responsibilities of legal practitioners.

 Incorporating Culture into Remote Policies For Law Firms